|

 please visit my YouTube channel with many videos. |

-in droppings, ready for immediate germination (time of germination depending
+are then deposited in droppings, ready for immediate germination (time

 Dispersers in the times of the dinosaurs could have been the dinosaurs (probably carrion feeding scavengers), mammals and possibly birds.
 In the Paleogene two families of primitive Carnivora, the Viverravidae and the Miacidae are potential Ginkgo dispersers.
 They were relatively small, from the size of a weasel to that of a small cat. |

-disperse the seeds: the red-bellied squirrel (Callosciurus flavimanus var.
+on and probably disperse the seeds: the red-bellied squirrel (Callosciurus

-ningpoensis) on Tianmu Mountain and the gray squirrel (Sciurus carolinensis)
+flavimanus var. ningpoensis) on Tianmu Mountain and the gray squirrel (Sciurus

-in eastern North America.
-Also the possum according to an emailer in Australia.
+carolinensis) in eastern North America.
+Also the possum according to an

-(Paguma larvata) in Zhejiang Province, the leopard cat (Felis bengalensis)
+palm civet (Paguma larvata) in Zhejiang Province, the leopard cat (Felis

-in Hubei province, China and the raccoon dog ("hondo-tanuki" = Nyctereutes
+bengalensis) in Hubei province, China and the raccoon dog ("hondo-tanuki"

-procyonoides) in Japan.
-These carnivores eat whole seeds and deposit
+= Nyctereutes procyonoides) in Japan.
+These carnivores eat whole

-intact nuts in their droppings, so maybe the smell of the seedcoat attracts
+seeds and deposit intact nuts in their droppings, so maybe the smell of

-these animals because it resembles the smell of rotting flesh.
+the seedcoat attracts these animals because it resembles the smell of rotting

 In